zopefoundation/cipher.googlepam/README.rst

 |buildstatus|_

-This package implements a Python PAM module to authenticate users against a Google domain.
+This package implements a PAM module to authenticate users against a Google domain.
 The following features are provided:

 - Select any Google domain.